-24903 READINGS FOR THESIS IN MARKETING (8cp); prerequisite admission to the Honours Program
+24903 READINGS FOR THESIS IN MARKETING

 Provides an opportunity to engage in structured literature review prior to selecting a thesis topic.
-Improve awareness of up-to-date research in marketing by exploring current research activities of recently published authors.
+Improve awareness of upto-date research in marketing by exploring current research activities of recently published authors.

-24904 THESIS IN MARKETING (FULL-TIME) (24cp), prerequisites 24901 Advanced Theory in Marketing, 24902 Research Methods in Marketing, 24903 Readings for Thesis in Marketing
+24904 THESIS IN MARKETING (F/T)

+prerequisites 24901 Advanced Theory in Marketing, 24902 Research Methods in Marketing, 24903 Readings for Thesis in Marketing prerequisites 24901 Advanced Theory in Marketing, 24902 Research Methods in Marketing, 24903 Readings for Thesis in Marketing